 Once the oil heated a little, then you can add your pancake mix and start cooking!

-For those delicious breakfast pancakes, all you need is a dependable griddle, a medium heat, and plenty of juicy accompaniments.
-Why not bookmark this article for when you're next ready to cook those tasty pancakes on griddle!
+For those delicious breakfast pancakes, all you need is a dependable griddle, medium heat, and plenty of juicy accompaniments.
+Whether you're using a griddle or a conventional pan on a stove top, pancakes are up there with the best breakfast foods.
+So, why not bookmark this article for when you need cooking tips to cook those tasty pancakes on griddle!